-Per- and Polyfluorinated chemicals (PFAS) are a complex family of more than 3,000 manmade chemicals, including perfluorooctanesulfonic acid (PFOS), perfluorooctanioic acid (PFOA), and perfluorohexane sulfonic acid (PFHxS) and are prevalent in the environment and consumer products.
-Although PFOS, PFOA and PFHxS are no longer manufactured in the United States, they are used in a variety of industries worldwide.
-PFAS are resistant to heat, water and oil, and have been used for decades in hundreds of industrial and consumer product applications.
+Per- and polyfluoroalkyl chemicals (PFAS) are a complex family of more than 3,000 manmade chemicals, including perfluorooctanoic acid (PFOA), perfluorooctane sulfonic acid (PFOS), and perfluorohexane sulfonic acid (PFHxS).
+These chemicals are prevalent in the environment and consumer products.
+Although PFOA, PFOS and PFHxS are no longer manufactured in the United States, they are used in a variety of industries worldwide.
+PFAS are resistant to heat, water, and oil, and have been used for decades in hundreds of industrial and consumer product applications due to these unique chemical properties.

-These chemicals can be found in thousands of products we use daily, such as water-resistant clothing, carpet, food wrappers, non-stick cookware, cleaning products and more.
-Most people around the world have measurable amounts of PFAS in their own blood and are typically exposed by eating or drinking contaminated food or liquids (including water), breathing or touching products treated with PFAS, such as carpets or clothing.
-Over time, these chemicals have entered our water supplies through manufacturing, landfills and wastewater runoff.
+These chemicals can be found in thousands of products used daily, such as water-resistant clothing, carpet, food wrappers, non-stick cookware, cleaning products and more.
+Most people around the world have measurable amounts of PFAS in their own blood and are typically exposed by eating or drinking contaminated food or liquids (including water) and breathing or touching products treated with PFAS, such as carpets or clothing.
+Over time, these chemicals have entered our water supplies through various means, including manufacturing processes, landfills, and wastewater runoff.
 Hundreds of water agencies throughout California and thousands throughout the U.S. are challenged with the presence of PFAS in drinking water supplies – even at very low levels.

 For more on what Suburban is doing to address PFAS, view our Fact Sheet here